 Table of contents:

-Inpatient addiction rehab centers usually offer a combination of medical supervision, prescribed medications, individual and group therapy.
+Inpatient addiction rehab centers or hospitals usually offer a combination of medical supervision, prescribed medications, individual and group therapy.

 Depending on the inpatient rehab facility, different levels of care may be available.
 Those with severe addictions who need medical detox may be able to receive the intensive care they need at an inpatient rehab.
 Generally, detox is a process that lasts a few days to a week and provides comfort, safety, and support to those going through the withdrawal phase.